Tulsi - Holy Basil

 Tulsi (a.k.a Holy Basil) is an Ayurvedic herb widely used therapeutically as a medicinal part of herbal formulas.
 It is considered a foundational herb that, combined with other adaptogenic herbs, can help the body withstand many forms of stress.

 The Tulsi plant (Ocimum sanctum or Ocimum tenuiflorum) is a member of the mint family and is closely related to the culinary herb Basil (Ocimum basilicum).
-These two should not be confused where over 40 varieties of basil are grown around the world; they lack some of the medicinal properties of Holy Basil (Tulsi).
+These two should not be confused, as over 40 varieties of basil are grown worldwide; they lack some of the medicinal properties of Holy Basil (Tulsi).

 Holy Basil (Tulsi) has been harvested for use in Ayurvedic treatments for 5,000 years and is the most revered of houseplants.
-In India, it is associated with Ayurveda and the Hindu religion as the goddess of wealth, health, and prosperity.
-Several varieties are based on the regional religious beliefs known by several vernacular and common names in Sanskrit; Rama, Krishna, Amrita, and Vana.
+In India, she is associated with Ayurveda and Hinduism as the goddess of wealth, health, and prosperity.
+Several varieties are based on regional religious beliefs, known by vernacular and familiar Sanskrit names: Rama, Krishna, Amrita, and Vana.

-Tulsi has been used for centuries in India, holistically treating various diseases and ailments.
-Still, it’s true power is an adaptogen (an herb that reduces stress and increases energy).
+Tulsi has been used for centuries in India to treat various diseases and ailments holistically.
+Still, its true power lies in its adaptogenic properties (an herb that reduces stress and increases energy).
 It is a good source of Vitamin A, Vitamin C, Calcium, Zinc, Iron, and Chlorophyll.
 Its bio-medical actions include being an anti-inflammatory, antioxidant, anti-arthritic, anti-anxiety, analgesic (pain reducer), antipyretic (fever reducer), hepatoprotective (liver protector), cancer-fighter, diabetes-preventer, blood vessel-protector, and immune-boosting tonic.

 It is believed to relieve asthma symptoms, bronchitis, colds, congestion, coughs, flu, sinusitis, sore throat, and similar ailments.
 Regular consumption of tulsi may also lower blood pressure and cholesterol by regulating cortisol levels, reducing the risk of stroke, heart attack, and other related diseases.
-It is known to stabilize blood sugar levels, improves metabolism and efficiency of processing carbohydrates.
+It is known to stabilize blood sugar levels, improve metabolism, and increase the efficiency of carbohydrate processing.

-It is easily found and available as a tea or capsules but is also found in many medicinal oils, creams, and salves.
+It is readily available as tea or capsules, and is also found in many medicinal oils, creams, and salves.

 Contraindication of use: